Texas Pelagics"It's Not Just Birding, It's an Adventure"

 - A small bag or daypack for stuff. (store it in cabin)

 - Field Guides. (store it in cabin) We always have an assortment of Sea Bird and Marine Animal guides on board the boat for everyone’s reference.
-These are kept on a table in the cabin, where they should remain.
+These are kept in a box in the cabin, where they should remain.
 If you want one at your side bring one for your pocket.
 Although you should study up at home first.

 - Leave the scope, tripod or monopod behind onshore; they will be useless at sea even in the very calmest conditions.
 And they won’t be permitted onboard.